lnis-uofu/OpenFPGA/docs/source/run_fpga_flow.rst

 Output
 ~~~~~~
-Based on which flow is executed, resulting intermediate files are generated in run_directory
+Based on which flow is executed, resulting in intermediate files are generated in run_directory

-The output log of the script provides status of each stage to the user.
+The output log of the script provides the status of each stage to the user.
-If any stage failed to execute, the output log will indicate the stage at which execution failed, and execution traceback.
+If any stage failed to execute, the output log would indicate the stage at which execution failed, and execution traceback.

-In case of successful execution, The openfpga flow script will parse
+In case of successful execution, The OpenFPGA flow script will parse
-parameters lited in configuration from different result files and will create
+parameters listed in configuration from different result files and will create
 ``vpr_stat.txt``, ``vpr_stat_power.txt`` \(optional\) file in run_directory.

 Advanced Usage